-- Meetings/conferences - Publications - Charges for financial services in specific contexts (charges for bank transactions, the risk of exchange losses is excluded); - Other costs stemming from obligations under the grant agreement (reports, translations, certificates, deposits, bank guarantee, etc.); - External audit of the project at the final reporting stage requested by the European Commission.
+- Meetings/conferences - Travel costs for persons other than project staff - Publications - Charges for financial services in specific contexts (charges for bank transactions, the risk of exchange losses is excluded); - Other costs stemming from obligations under the grant agreement (reports, translations, certificates, deposits, bank guarantee, etc.); - External audit of the project at the final reporting stage requested by the European Commission.
 Please note, that the request for payment shall be accompanied inter alia by an audit certificate on the action's financial statements and underlying accounts.
-The costs of audit certificate hall be included in the current heading of project budget
+The costs of audit certificate shall be included in the current heading of project budget